 SNaQ Tutorial: from alignments to phylogenetic network

-This website has an alternative tutorial for SNaQ to the one in the PhyloNetworks wiki.
-Here, we use a Docker for the installation of Dependencies and we use a real dataset (baobabs) to illustrate the pipeline from multilocus alignments to phylogenetic network.
+This website has an alternative tutorial for SNaQ to the one in the PhyloUtilities website.
+Here, we provide an alternative (optional) set-up using a Docker for the installation of dependencies and we use a real dataset (baobabs) to illustrate the pipeline from multilocus alignments to phylogenetic network.

-These learning materials were created as part of the workshop in the Kew Royal Botanical Gardens: Methodological Advances in Reticulate Evolution taught in November 2023 co-organized with George Tiley, Ziheng Yang and Tomas Flouri.
+Version 1.0 of this tutorial was taught as part of the workshop in the Kew Royal Botanical Gardens: Methodological Advances in Reticulate Evolution (November 2023) co-organized with George Tiley, Ziheng Yang and Tomas Flouri.

 Learning outcomes